Ridouan Taghi: Assassinations

 Crimeblogger Martin Kok who was killed in 2016.

-In June 2016, former criminal turned crimeblogger Martin Kok published on his website Vlinderscrime about two henchmen of Taghi.
+In June 2016, former criminal turned crime blogger Martin Kok published on his website Vlinderscrime about two henchmen of Taghi.
 According to the Prosecution, this made him a target of Taghi.
 The first attempt was in July 2016, when they had placed a bomb under his car.
 This failed, because Kok found the bomb before detonation.
 Kok continued publishing, including a piece on 12 September the same year about Taghi, Richard R. and Naoufal F..
 This led to another attempt in Amsterdam-Zuid on 8 December 2016.
 This attempt failed again, because the weapon faltered without Kok noticing the shooter.
 The same night Kok was assassinated in Laren.

 On the night of 5 December 2016, criminal Khalid B. was the target of two or three armed men who entered his house in Rotterdam.
 Khalid B. managed to escape.
 The Dutch Prosecuction argues that Taghi is behind this, because Khalid B. and his brother wanted revenge for the murder of Samir Erraghib.

 On 12 January 2017, an attempted assassination of Khalid H. took place, which was ordered by Taghi according to the Prosecution.
 This attempt failed and instead got flatmate Hakim Changachi killed.
 Two days later, there was another attempt, but Khalid H. managed to escape.
 One person involved in the attempt that got Changachi killed, was Nabil B., a friend of Changachi's family.
 This got Nabil B. into trouble with the family and the Taghi group.
 This led to Nabil B. turning himself over to the police and eventually becoming a crown witness in the Marengo trial against Taghi and his group.

 According to the Prosecution, Taghi had ordered three assassinations in 2017 through the motorclub Caloh Wagoh; Justin Jap Tjong on 31 January 2017, Farid Souhali on 17 April 2017 and Jaïr Wessels on 7 July 2017.

 Since the beginning of 2016, Taghi was in a conflict with criminal Mustapha F..
 In November 2017, there was an attempt to assassinate F. in Marrakesh.
 However, this attempt failed and instead a son of a Moroccan judge was killed.
 Two shooters and a brother of Taghi have been sentenced for this murder.
 Additionally, in October 2021 a nephew of Taghi was arrested for his involvement.